-Comparing the ultra-wide, crop sensor camera lenses is an extremely difficult task, so I’ll put the summary first: they all deliver excellent image quality and you can’t go wrong with any of them.
-By my "just taking pictures" assessment they are all excellent.
+Comparing the ultra-wide, crop-sensor lenses is an extremely difficult task, so I’ll put the summary first: they all deliver excellent image quality, and you can’t go wrong with any of them.
+By my "just taking pictures" assessment, they are all excellent.
 There are some differences though, so I’ll try to point those out so you have a better chance at choosing the one that’s best for you.

-The Canon 10-22 f/3.5-4.5 is arguably the most flare resistant, the smallest and lightest when that’s important, and has low distortion.
+The Canon 10-22 f/3.5-4.5 is arguably the most flare resistant, the smallest and lightest, and has low distortion.
 It’s also the most expensive and vignettes a bit.
 I like it a lot, though, and often find myself preferring it because of its small size.

 The Sigma 10-20 f/3.5 has a bit more distortion than the others but delivers very nice images and is also built much better than the Canon 10-22.
 It does everything well and probably is the best value of the bunch.

 The Tokina 12-24 f/4 PRO DX II is built like a sturdy tank (and therefore a bit heavier).
-It does tend to give low contrast images when shot into the sun but is quite sharp otherwise.
+It does tend to give low-contrast images when shot into the sun but is quite sharp otherwise.
 This is the one I’d take if conditions were rough: I pity the rock this bad boy falls on.
-Poor rock.